giuseppCl/Short6-Workout-Generator/README.md

-# 🏋️‍♂️ Short6 – Minimalist Fitness App
+# 🏋️‍♂️ Short6 – Workout Generator App

 **Short6 is a minimalist training app for daily full-body workouts – no login, no ads, no data tracking.**
 Perfect for anyone who wants quick and effective workouts at home or on the go.